SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Methodology

 \section{Methodology}

 This section presents our methodology.
-We begin in Section \ref{sec:delta_loss_metric} by introducing the sensitivity metric, \textit{DeltaLoss}, which guides the mixed-bit assignment.
-Section \ref{sec:dynamic_programming} then leverages DeltaLoss together with dynamic programming to generate adaptive bit-widths for each layer.
-In Section \ref{sec:init}, we describe our pre-tuning search for quantization parameters.
-Finally, Section \ref{sec:hyperparameters} lists all major hyperparameters and details a practical trick for loss calculation.
+We begin in Section~\ref{sec:delta_loss_metric} by introducing the sensitivity metric, \textit{DeltaLoss}, which guides mixed-bit assignment.
+Section~\ref{sec:dynamic_programming} then leverages DeltaLoss with dynamic programming to determine adaptive bit-widths for each layer.
+Section~\ref{sec:init} describes the tuning strategy for quantization parameters, while Section~\ref{sec:loss} introduces our loss exclusion strategy.
+Finally, Section~\ref{sec:hyperparameters} summarizes the main hyperparameters and presents a practical trick for loss computation.

-Before introducing our method, we first provide a brief overview of quantization and SignRoundV1 ~\citep{cheng2024optimize}.
-The following operation can be used to quantize and dequantize (qdq) the weights $\mathbf{W}$:
+Before introducing our method, we briefly review the standard quantize-dequantize (QDQ) formulation and SignRoundV1~\citep{cheng2024optimize}.
+The QDQ operator for weights $\mathbf{W}$ is defined as follows:

 where the rounding operation $\lfloor \cdot \rceil$ is typically performed using the Round-to-Nearest (RTN) method.
 The scale factor $s$ is defined as:

 and for simplicity, we ignore the zero point.

 SignRoundV1~\citep{cheng2024optimize} introduces three trainable parameters $v$, $\alpha$ and $\beta$, to reduce the quantization error.
 The parameter $v$ enhances the rounding operation